codeforamerica/vocatus/README.md

   c.
 Way to easily track follow-up results from text and email surveys, and flag those that require personal follow-up

-While out of scope for the MVP, we are interested in developing a public dashboard for patient data access in the spirit of the [US City Open Data Census] (http://us-city.census.okfn.org/) which could be shared back with healthcare organizations and/or the public, and a more automated way of populating patient reports to the Office of Civil Liberties.
+While out of scope for the MVP, we are interested in developing a public dashboard for patient data access in the spirit of the [US City Open Data Census] (http://us-city.census.okfn.org/) which could be shared back with healthcare organizations and/or the public, and a more automated way of populating patient reports to the Office of Civil Rights.